vees-1/Bone-Sentinel/README.md

 ---

+## Model Weights

+The trained model file (`best_model.keras`) is intentionally not included in this repository due to size constraints and best practices.

+To run the backend locally:

+1. Train the model using the provided training script
+2. Place the generated model at:

+   backend/model/best_model.keras

+Without this file, the FastAPI server will not start.

+---

 ## 📌 Dataset Choice & Rationale

 This project initially experimented with the **MURA (Musculoskeletal Radiographs) dataset** for bone abnormality detection.